-The Humanities Department has integrated the study of literature, history, religion, art, and music in a four-year sequence: Ancient Studies, World Studies, European Studies, and American Studies.
-English and history teachers may team-teach these courses with the school’s music, art and dance teachers, along with other guest lecturers.
+Asheville School's award winning Humanities Department integrates study of literature, history, religion, art, and music in a four-year sequence: Ancient Studies, World Studies, European Studies, and American Studies.

 Ancient Studies explores the roots of Western Civilization by studying ancient Greece, ancient Rome, and Jerusalem.
 The course is reading and writing intensive and promotes growth as thinkers and writers.

 Ancient Studies is centered around a core question: “what does it mean to lead a good life?”

 Asheville School values character formation, and the ancient world offers many examples of lives to emulate or avoid, and multiple ideas to engage and confront.
 Through extensive study of the classical past, students encounter numerous figures that ask and answer this question through their words, their actions, or their creations.
 Students not only grapple with the complex legacy of the ancient world, they also have the opportunity to develop their own answers about how best to lead their lives.

 In World Studies, students delve into the eight major world religions and the regions that gave rise to them.
 With each culture that we investigate, students explore the world and their role in it by navigating art, architecture, poetry, philosophy, geography, current events and—most importantly—foundational literature.